Foods For Goldfish-What Are The Best Food Options?

 Dry Goldfish Food

 They are sold as pellets, flakes, floating or sinking.
-Amazon.com have a good selection of the better brands such as Hartz Wardley, Hikari and Laguna.
+Amazon.com has a good selection of better brands, such as Hartz Wardley, Hikari, and Laguna.

 New Life Spectrum Goldfish Formula is another highly recommended pellet food.

-When choosing which food to buy, look for those specifically made for goldfish.
-Check the expiry date, and if possible buy it from a store that is likely to have a high stock turnover as it is likely to be fresher.
+When choosing which food to buy, look for those made explicitly for Goldfish.
+Check the expiry date, and if possible, buy it from a store that is likely to have a high stock turnover as it is more likely to be fresher.

 Once opened, keep the container cool and dry.
 If water accidentally gets into the food, throw it out immediately.